 They think 38 cents on every dollar the federal government spends is wasted.

-And the tax cuts, by the way, the tax cuts, in December we had numbers where the the voters want to make the tax cuts permanent, Trump's tax cuts permanent, 70 to 17 percent, 58 percent among Democrats.
+And the tax cuts, by the way, the tax cuts, in December, we had numbers where the voters want to make the tax cuts permanent, Trump's tax cuts permit, 70 to 17%, 58% among Democrats.

 That was in the bill that was passed last night.

-So you've got a very you've got a pr a very strong president whose popularity is building, and he's building a broader coalition that in this poll we had Republicans leading the generic ballot for Congress, 4841.
+So you've got a very strong president whose popularity is building, and he's building a broader coalition that in this poll, we had Republicans leading the generic ballot for Congress, 4841.

 And you'll easily get that with the tax cuts being passed.

-So the so the Democrats, the only thing they stand for is failure.
+So the Democrats, the only thing they stand for is failure.

-And they they can only hope, like James Carville said, let's just sit back and and play possible until the Republicans they mess up.
+And they can only hope, like James Carville said, let's just sit back and play possum until the Republicans mess up.

-And well, that's what their strategy is because they Well they'll they'll play possum, but then they're gonna revert to form.
+Well, they'll play possum, but then they're going to revert to form.

-And what is what are the things they're gonna advocate for?
+And what are the things they're going to advocate for?

 Open borders, they'll complain about that.